Low End Mac Reader Specials

 I'm tired of it.

-Their attitude that they need to control things and put the right spin on things is tiresome.
-They never ask without at the same time threatening - this is not the sign of a healthy relationship.
+Apple's attitude that it need to control things and put the right spin on things is tiresome.
+Apple never asks without at the same time threatening - this is not the sign of a healthy relationship.

-Shipping?
+Where they shipping?
 Yes, but not to dealers or customers.
-On September 15, the iBooks were shipping from Taiwan to Apple's warehouse.
+On September 15, the iBooks were shipping from factories in Taiwan to Apple's warehouse.

 This is the kind of technical correctness we expect from politicians, from Microsoft, but not from Apple Computer.

 I used to sell computers, especially Macs.
 I remember when they introduced the Classic, LC, and IIsi.
-They made sure every dealer could have one to show on each machine.
+They made sure every dealer could have one of each machine to show.
 The LC was constrained, but we had inventory on the Classic and IIsi on introduction day.

 Further Reading